Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 • Covers food spoilage from fridge failure

-1. HVAC compressor burns out in August — repair/replacement costs $4,000–$8,000.
+1. HVAC compressor burns out in August.
+AC compressor replacement costs $1,800 to $2,800 on average for parts and labor, with the national average around $2,300.
 Equipment breakdown pays after your deductible.

-2. Electrical panel arcing event damages the panel and several appliances — repair costs $3,500+.
+2. Electrical panel arcing event damages the panel and several appliances, repair costs $3,500+.
 Covered under equipment breakdown, not standard homeowners.
+Learn more about AC unit coverage rules for related scenarios.

-5. Smart home hub and security system fried by power surge — replacement covered; standard insurance may not apply because no external peril caused it.
+5. Smart home hub and security system fried by power surge, replacement covered.

 State Farm logo